Docker has become one of the most widely-used containers in the world but it isn’t without its challenges.

 Pros:

-- Proactively alerts when performance deviates from the baseline, giving administrators time to fix problems before they impact performance
+- Raises Alerts when Performance Deviates from the Baseline: Provides time to fix problems before they impact performance

 Cons: